-Keyword Required?
-Description [Component] Yes The name of the component being modeled.
-Standard practice has been to use the industry standard part designation.
 [Manufacture] Yes The name of the component manufacturer [Package] Yes This keyword contains the range (minimum, typical and maximum values) over which the packages' lead resistance, inductance and capacitance vary (the R_pkg, L_pkg and C_Pkg parameters).
 [Pin] Yes This keyword is where the pin to buffer mapping information is put.
 In addition, the model creator can use this keyword to list the R, L and C data for each individual pin (R_pin, L_pin and C_pin parameters).
 [Package Model] No If the component model includes an external package model (or uses the [Define Package Model] keyword within the IBIS file itself) this keyword indicates the name of that package model.
 [Pin Mapping] No This keyword is used if the model creator wishes to include information on which I/O or output pins share power and ground connections.
-This information is used by a simulator when doing simulations involving multiple outputs switching [Diff Pin] No This keyword is used only if the component contains differential pins.
+This information is used by a simulator when doing simulations involving multiple outputs switching.
+[Diff Pin] No This keyword is used to associate buffers which should be driven in a complementary fashion as a differential pair.
+Only if the component contains differential pins.
+Please see section 4.5.7 for instructions on using this keyword.

 Again, these keywords are pretty well explained in the specification.
-Note that for most components the required keywords [Component], [Manufacturer], [Package] and [Pin] are all that are needed to build the model.
-The [Pin] keyword is where the pins of the device component are defined, and each of the buffer models created are mapped to specific pins.
+Note that for most some components the required keywords [Component], [Manufacturer], [Package] and [Pin] are all that are needed to build the model.
+The [Pin] keyword is where the pins of the component are defined, and each of the buffer models created are mapped to specific pins.
 As described in the specification, there must be a buffer model (as called out by the [Model] keyword) for each non power/ground/no-connect pin.